archaeron/purescript-yaml-next/README.md

 ## Install

-This repo depends on js-yaml.
-It is not compatible with YAML 1.1.
+First install [js-yaml](https://github.com/connec/yaml-js).
+Note, purescript-yaml is not compatible with YAML 1.1.

 ```
 npm install js-yaml@^3.4.6
 ```

-If you're using bower, add this repo as a project dependency, e.g.
+Then add purescript-yaml-next as a project dependency.

 ```
-bower install --save git://github.com/dgendill/purescript-yaml#v0.1.0
+bower install --save purescript-yaml-next
 ```

-Or you can manually add the github repo as a project dependency, e.g.
+Alternatively, you can add the repo itself as a project dependency, e.g.

 ```
-"dependencies": {
-  "purescript-yaml" : git://github.com/dgendill/purescript-yaml#tagOrBranch
-}
+bower install --save git://github.com/archaeron/purescript-yaml#tagOrBranch
 ```

 ## YAML to Data Type Usage